stackbit-projects/ktapson-website-dade9/content/elements.md

 ---
 ### Another Autecology of the Copperhead (2020-)

-Working in dialogue with Henry S. Fitch's *Autecology of the Copperhead* (1960) and *Kansas Snake Communities* (1999) and drawing on practices within and beyond scientific knowledge making, *Another Autecology of the Copperhead* charts the nocturnal feeding routines of snakes and follows a particular species relationship into new technical and epistemological ecologies.
+Working in dialogue with Henry S. Fitch's *Autecology of the Copperhead* (1960) and *Kansas Snake Communities* (1999) and drawing on practices both within and beyond scientific knowledge making, *Another Autecology of the Copperhead* charts the nocturnal routines of snakes while following a particular species relationship into new technical and epistemological ecologies.